karanbalajirs/210701105-CS19P16-DA-Lab/Exp5/README.md

-# Exp5: Installation of Hive on Ubuntu
+# Exp 5: Installation of Hive on Ubuntu

 ## Aim
 To Download and install Hive, Understanding Startup scripts, Configuration files.